Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 </div>

 ## Unit of analysis: the fishnet cell
 Below, we visualize the study area for this analysis.
 We use fishnet grid cells as our unit of analysis to take advantage of high-resolution spatial data such as 311 service requests.
 Below, Philadelphia is visualized as fishnet cells of 1615 feet, roughly the size of a city block.
-Roughly ____ % of Philadelphia's total area consists of [conservation easement](https://www.conservationeasement.us/what-is-a-conservation-easement/), hydrology, and parks.
+Around 16% of Philadelphia's total area consists of [conservation easement](https://www.conservationeasement.us/what-is-a-conservation-easement/), hydrology, and parks.
 We omit fishnet cells which consist of more than 20% of these categories, to isolate land that may be protected or experience different tree canopy change processes.
 All in all, we have 1411 fishnet cells representing Philadelphia.

 ```r